Hormonal Weight Gain aka The Bio-Dome Effect

 The good news is, we’re the scientists that have come to help you clean up your Bio-Dome!
-The SlimGenics Weight Loss Program is built on scientifically-proven principles which help address these different factors of weight gain.
-Our programs helps to detox your body, kickstart your metabolism and put your system back on track.
+Our SlimGenic Direct Weight Loss Programs are built on scientifically-proven principles that help address these different factors of weight gain.
+Our programs help to detox your body, kickstart your metabolism and put your system back on track.
 As such, weight-related hormones are a huge focus of the process.

 We’d like to share a few tips to help bring you back to balance: